KDaiyan/EECS22L-Chess/README.md

 - CMake 3.26.5

 ## Installation Guide
-> This installation process is meant primarily for the UCI Linux servers but the program can be built and run on other platforms with a few additional steps.
+> This installation process is meant primarily for the UCI Linux servers but the program can be built and run on windows/mac platforms with a few additional steps.
 >
 >If not on the Linux servers:
 >-  install all three programs listed under software requirements.